HOME | SIGN UP FOR THE OHMI NEWSLETTER | CONTACT US | DONATE

 If you would like to join our mailing list and keep up to date with the latest news, please complete the form available here.

-Privacy and Cookie Policy | All content © OHMI - Enabling Music-Making for the Physically Disabled
+All content © OHMI - Enabling Music-Making for Physically Disabled People

-The OHMI Trust is a registered charity (charity number 1143623).
 Registered office: 29 Woodbourne Road, Harborne, Birmingham, B17 8BY

 • About